MicrosoftDocs/win32/desktop-src/direct3ddxgi/dxgi-1-2-improvements.md

 ---
 Description: The following functionality has been added in Microsoft DirectX Graphics Infrastructure (DXGI) 1.2. ms.assetid: E2D8DA99-4EA2-4847-B699-80A6994C66C0
-title: DXGI 1.2 Improvements
+title: DXGI 1.2 improvements
 ms.topic: article
 ms.date: 05/31/2018
 ---

-# DXGI 1.2 Improvements
+# DXGI 1.2 improvements

 The following functionality has been added in Microsoft DirectX Graphics Infrastructure (DXGI) 1.2.